Asep5K/projek-yt/README.md

 pipx install yt-dlp
 ```
 ### Alternative (Manual Install from Source)
--If you don’t want to use `pipx`, you can build [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) from source, or use the version I provide and copy it to a directory in your PATH.
+- If you don’t want to use `pipx`, you can build [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) from source, or use the version I provide and copy it to a directory in your PATH.

 2. Clone the repository:
    ```bash